openode-io/openode-www/public/documentation/platform/limitations.md

 *Workarounds:*

 - Use two different locations.
 Requesting to the second location of two hosted sites works seemlessly.
+- The API route [/instances/:id/routes](https://api.openode.io/documentation/1.0/instances/routes.html) can be use to get the proper hosts to use.
 - Use the private IP over HTTP to communicate to the destination instance, see [Environment Variables, MAIN\_SERVICE\_SERVICE\_HOST](/docs/platform/env_vars.md).